 The demand for healthcare animation videos is increasing all the time.
-We were honoured to create yet another one for the Centre for Excellence in Child & Family Welfare on a healthcare animation video to recruit participants in the ‘Hearing from Young People’ survey.
+We were honored to create yet another one for the Centre for Excellence in Child & Family Welfare on a healthcare animation video to recruit participants in the ‘Hearing from Young People’ survey.

 This research seeks to investigate the impact of Covid-19 on vulnerable young people over the last two years.
 The important findings will inform how health services are provisioned to children and young people living with adversity.